BANTUNOMICS

 03 · LICENSE

-A pilot licenses an agreed set with curation; a Founding Partnership licenses the whole program.
+A pilot licenses an agreed set with curation; a Full Annual Subscription licenses the whole program.

 Access ladder & pricing →

-Where this is going next — the domains, languages, and pipeline we're building — is set out in a published product roadmap, available to evaluation partners and above.
+Where this is going next — the domains, languages, and pipeline we're building — is set out in a published product roadmap, available to evaluation customers and above.